Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ### -DefaultStorageAccountKey
 Specifies the account key for the default Azure Storage account that the HDInsight cluster will use.
-You can alternatively use the Set-AzureRmHDInsightDefaultStorage cmdlet.
+You can alternatively use the Set-AzHDInsightDefaultStorage cmdlet.

 ```yaml
 Type: System.String